Map-Rank/flutter/README.md

 - Mobile Notifications: Integration with mobile platforms ensures that stakeholders receive timely updates and warnings about climate hazards, enabling swift and informed responses to emerging risks.

-- Citizen Science Contributions: Encouraging local community members to contribute data and reports,  <a href="https://dev.residat.com/community">RESIDAT</a> amplifies the reach and accuracy of climate risk information through citizen science.
+- Citizen Science Contributions: Encouraging local community members to contribute data and reports,  <a href="https://www.residat.com/community">RESIDAT</a> amplifies the reach and accuracy of climate risk information through citizen science.

-- Data-Driven Insights: By analyzing spatial data and user-contributed reports,  <a href="https://dev.residat.com/community">RESIDAT</a> provides actionable insights that support climate risk management and decision-making processes.
+- Data-Driven Insights: By analyzing spatial data and user-contributed reports,  <a href="https://www.residat.com/community">RESIDAT</a> provides actionable insights that support climate risk management and decision-making processes.

 - Stakeholder Engagement Tools: Features designed to enhance collaboration among various actors, including local authorities, NGOs, businesses, and academia, to drive collective action in climate adaptation.

 ## Installation Instruction

-In order to run and use this project on your devices you need to fufill the prerequisites and dependencies required below.
+In order to run and use this project on your devices you need to fulfill the prerequisites and dependencies required below.

-### Prerequisites
+## Prerequisites
 - Get a powerful machine that will allow you to emulate an android, ios  device or both.( <a href="https://docs.flutter.dev/get-started/install/windows/mobile">Visit this link for more enhancement</a>)
 - Set up Android Studio or VScode on your device
 - "Fork" or Clone  this repository from the main page.